Hansen256/artificial_inteligence_finalpaper_clustering_pipeline/README.md

 # Customer Segmentation Using Clustering

-A comprehensive machine learning project for segmenting e-commerce customers using clustering algorithms (K-Means and DBSCAN) to enable targeted marketing strategies.
+A machine learning project for segmenting e-commerce customers using clustering algorithms (K-Means and DBSCAN) to enable targeted marketing strategies.

 ## Objective